spr15bd/accounts/README.md

 On the back-end,

-- the app starts at `server.js` - from here you can choose to enter invoices or view the purchase ledger
+- the app starts at `server.js` - from here you can choose to enter invoices or view the purchase ledger (data is served from a mysql database).
 - add frameworks and packages in `package.json`
 - safely store app secrets in `.env` (nobody can see this but you and people you invite)